-Health Authorities will be reviewing immunization records starting in late August and then will contact only those parents/guardians or students with incomplete or missing information.
-Information will be provided on how to update their school age children’s immunization records and where to drop off the information.

-If you are not contacted by public health, it means your records are complete and no further action is required.
-In subsequent years, only those who are enrolling in B.C. schools for the first time (e.g., Kindergarten or students who are new to the province), will be required to provide this information.

-What Can You Do Now?

-- If you know your child’s immunizations and record are up to date, and you are not contacted by public health and asked to provide information, no further action is required.

-- If you believe your child’s immunization is not complete or does not exist in the B.C.
-Registry, you may be contacted by public health

-- Students who received their vaccines through a physician and for whom parents have misplaced their child’s records are encouraged to contact the physician’s office to receive a copy of their immunization record and to ensure the immunizations are up to date.

-- Students who received their vaccines outside BC are encouraged to get a copy of their immunization record from their original provider.

-Updated | Health Authorities will be reviewing immunization records starting in late August and then will contact only those parents/guardians or students with incomplete or missing information.
+Health Authorities will begin reviewing immunization records information and parents/guardians or students may be contacted for incomplete or missing information.
 Information will be provided on how to update their school age children’s immunization records and where to drop off the information.

 If you are not contacted by public health, it means your records are complete and no further action is required.
 In subsequent years, only those who are enrolling in B.C. schools for the first time (e.g., Kindergarten or students who are new to the province), will be required to provide this information.

 What Can You Do Now?

 - If you know your child’s immunizations and record are up to date, and you are not contacted by public health and asked to provide information, no further action is required.

 - If you believe your child’s immunization is not complete or does not exist in the B.C.
 Registry, you may be contacted by public health

 - Students who received their vaccines through a physician and for whom parents have misplaced their child’s records are encouraged to contact the physician’s office to receive a copy of their immunization record and to ensure the immunizations are up to date.

 - Students who received their vaccines outside BC are encouraged to get a copy of their immunization record from their original provider.